Football: Icardi denied as Inter, AC Milan settle for derby draw

 The Milan derby had been rescheduled after last month's game was postponed following the death of Fiorentina captain Davide Astori, a former AC Milan player.

-And before the game the fans joined in the minute's applause to honour another former Milan player and ex-England captain Ray Wilkins, who died earlier in the day aged 61.
+And before the game the fans in the San Siro joined in the minute's applause to honour another former Milan player and ex-England captain Ray Wilkins, who died earlier in the day aged 61.

-Icardi, who has scored 24 times in Serie A this season, proved wasteful missing two chances midway through the second half, the first with the goal at his mercy and the second as he tried to set up Perisic, only for Gianluigi Donnarumma to intervene.
+"I congratulate Inter for the match, they've changed something and in the last few games and found mechanisms that can put you in great difficulty."

-Milan's Patrick Cutrone thought he had scored an acrobatic goal after 68 minutes but he too was deemed to be offside.
+He added: "We'll fight for a Champions League qualifying spot while there is still hope."

-Inter next travel to Torino, who beat Crotone 4-1 on Wednesday, while Milan host Sassuolo who were held 1-1 by Chievo.
+Inter next travel to Torino, who beat Crotone 4-1 thanks to an Andrea Belotti hat-trick on Wednesday, while Milan host Sassuolo who were held 1-1 by Chievo.

 Benevento remain bottom with 13 points from 30 games with the loss a blow for Verona's hopes of staying in the top flight.